GeoNet/Actions/README.md

 STATUS: stable

-Scan a (set of) container image(s) and upload the results to GitHub's Security code scanning center.
+Scan a (set of) container image(s) and upload the results to GitHub's Security code scanning center

 Basic usage (non-integrated):